Chart Color Schemes

 The level of residential development activity in Murrumba Downs was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Murrumba Downs had approximately 129 dwellings receiving development approval annually over the past five financial years, totalling an estimated 645 homes.
-As of FY-26, 50 approvals have been recorded.
-On average, 3.7 new residents per year are associated with each home built between FY-21 and FY-25, indicating demand outpaces supply, which typically influences prices upwards and intensifies competition among buyers.
-The average construction value of new dwellings is $399,000, moderately above regional levels, suggesting an emphasis on quality construction.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Murrumba Downs had around 129 dwellings receiving development approval per year over the past five financial years ending June 2025.
+This totals an estimated 645 homes.
+By May 2026, 50 approvals have been recorded.
+On average, each home built between FY-21 and FY-25 accommodated approximately 3.7 new residents per year.

 Frequently Asked Questions - Development